TassioCarmo/havard-cs50x-week8-js-html-css/README.md

 the networks are not directly connected to each other at all, and rely on routers to distribute communications.
--On a small scale, this configuration may actually be more inefficient than just having direct connections.
+- On a small scale, this configuration may actually be more inefficient than just having direct connections.
--On a large scale, this configuration can dramatically reduce the costs of network infrastructure.
+- On a large scale, this configuration can dramatically reduce the costs of network infrastructure.

 ### DHCP Dynamic Host Configuration Protocol